jessepav/lacygoill-wiki-backup/vim/install.md

       - WARNING: Could not contact PyPI to get latest version.~
       - ERROR: HTTP request failed: error: curl error with https://pypi.python.org/pypi/pynvim/json: 35~

-It's due to a SSL handshaking which fails while `$ curl` tries to download this file:
+It's due to a SSL handshaking which fails while `curl(1)` tries to download this file:
 <https://pypi.python.org/pypi/pynvim/json>.

-See `$ man curl`, and search for `35` which is the given code error.
+See `man curl`, and search for `35` which is the given code error.

 ---